global-vmware/vcd-network-routed-v2/README.md

-## Terraform Network Module
+## Terraform Org VDC Routed Network
-This Terraform module creates a segment routed network in an existing VMware Cloud on AWS (VMC) Software Defined Data Center (SDDC).
+This Terraform module creates an Org VDC Routed Network in an existing VMware Cloud Director (VCD) Environment.
+This module is being used to provsion new Data Center Group Organization Networks in the Rackspace SDDC Flex VMware Cloud.

 ## Inputs